Jesús Quintero, genius of silence on radio and television, dies

 Born on August 18, 1940 in San Juan del Puerto (Huelva), Quintero began his career in the sixties, after obtaining a position by competitive examination at the Southern Broadcasting Center of Spanish National Radio.

-He returned to the screens with The green dog (1988) y Nobody knows (1990) for Spanish Television.
+He returned to the screens with The green dog (1988) y What does nobody know (1990) for Spanish Television.

-In 1992 he directed the series for Antena 3 the mouth of the wolf and later in Onda Cero, Steppe wolf.
+In 1992 he directed the series for Antena 3 the mouth of the wolf and later in Onda Cero, The steppe wolf.

 In 1996 he marked the era again with space Prisoner rope (1996), a program on Antena 3 in which prisoners serving their sentences opened up to Quintero.

-In 2000, he returned to the Andalusian region with The Tramp and in 2002 he produced another legendary space: Red Mice.
+In 2000, he returned to the Andalusian region with El Vagamundo and in 2002 he produced another legendary space: Red Mice.

 As a businessman, Jesús Quintero was the creator and general director of Radio América and the radio and television production company Babilonia.